Home Initiative

 • ground-source heat pumps (photo at right shows ground-source pipework)

-• air-source heat pumps (but only air-to-water, and only for heating not cooling)
+• air-source heat pumps, but only air-to-water not air-to-air, and only for heating not cooling

-Other technologies that might have been included but are not in the initial domestic proposals include air-to-air heat pumps, geothermal energy, renewable combined heat and power, biogas and bioliquids.
+Other technologies that might have been included but are not include air-to-air heat pumps, geothermal energy, renewable combined heat and power, biogas and bioliquids.
 (Some of these are more appropriate for large-scale use.)

 Only one of the ‘boiler-replacement’ technologies may be installed in a property, but it is permitted to also install solar thermal panels and receive the tariffs for both systems.